CamiloTriana75/CamiloTriana75/README.md

 🇨🇴 I'm a passionate Colombian developer focused on building useful, real-world apps.
 🎓 I'm currently studying software development and working on tools for business automation and process optimization.
 🛠️ I love using technology to solve problems and make systems smarter.
 🌱 Learning every day about full stack development, DevOps and artificial intelligence.
+⚡ Experienced in automating deployments with GitHub + Netlify, applying CI/CD practices to streamline delivery.

 ---